 There are a few different treatment options for arthritis, which depend on the type and severity of the condition:

-Non-surgical treatment: Methods for relieving pain in an arthritic joint include activity modification, non-steroidal anti-inflammatory medications (NSAIDs), topical creams and rubs, physical therapy, pain medications such as acetaminophen (Tylenol), use of braces or canes, hyaluronic acid injections, platelet rich plasma injections, and steroid injections.
+Non-surgical treatment: Methods for relieving pain in an arthritic joint include activity modification, non-steroidal anti-inflammatory medications (NSAIDs), topical creams and rubs, physical therapy, pain medications such as acetaminophen (Tylenol), use of braces or canes, hyaluronic acid injections, and steroid injections.
 Surgery is usually considered if non-surgical treatment fails to give relief.
 There are different surgical procedures that can be used and may include:

 Debridement: This surgery is usually indicated for early cases of inflammatory arthritis where there is significant swelling (synovitis) that is causing pain or is limiting the range of motion.
 Debridement is a surgical removal of the inflamed synovium (tissue lining the joint) and bone spurs.
 The procedure is often performed using arthroscopy.